All Episodes

 The Democrat Party has allowed the dissolution of the nuclear family in the black community.

-A Democrat Party purposely, and that's not just the blacks, every constituent group they have, dumb them down, keep them poor, keep them dependent, and somehow use the media to blame the Republicans for all these people's lot in life.
+A Democrat Party purposely, and it's not just the blacks, every constituent group they have, dumb them down, keep them poor, keep them dependent, and somehow use the media to blame the Republicans for all these people's lot in life.

 Blame the Republicans for it.